 Aug.29, 2019 EPA releases a proposal to rollback methane regulations finalized in 2016.
 The proposal rescinds emissions limits for methane on oil and gas production and processing.
 EPA also includes a proposal to remove transmission and storage from regulation altogether and requests comment on alternative interpretations of EPA’s legal authority to regulate pollutants under section 111(b)(1)(A) of the Clean Air Act.
 Once published in the federal register, it will be available for public comment for 60 days.
 A number of larger energy companies urged the administration not to rescind the regulations while smaller operators who have not yet significantly invested in methane reduction are supportive of rescission.
 This proposal is in addition to the smaller adjustments proposed in Oct.
 2018.

 Sept.
 24, 2019 EPA publishes its proposed rollback of methane regulations in the federal register, opening the comment period.
+The rule proposes revisions to both the 2012 and 2016 VOC and methane standards for oil and gas facilities.
 EPA is accepting public comments through Nov.
 25, 2019 (but comments on the information collection provision should be submitted by Oct.
 24, 2019 for consideration by OMB).
 EPA has also announced a public hearing on Oct.
 17, 2019 in Dallas, TX.

 July 6, 2020 Plaintiffs in the unreasonable delay lawsuit filed against EPA on April 5, 2018 file a motion to compel EPA to move forward with regulating methane emissions from existing oil and natural gas operations under CAA Section 111(d).
 NY v.
 Wheeler, 1:18-cv-00773 (D.D.C.).